-If staff are bringing their own children to work because child care for them may be unavailable then they must complete a separate risk assessment. admin@bbih.org should be contacted
+If staff are bringing their own children to work because child care for them may be unavailable then they must complete a separate risk assessment. admin@bbih.org should be contacted Covid related childcare

-Covid related childcare Covia relatea cililacare The staff special and compassionate and unpaid leave policy and procedure states the following: · All BMAT employees are entitled to take a reasonable amount of time off, usually no more than two days per occasion, depending on the circumstances, and no more than two occasions per year, in order to care for or offer non-routine assistance to a dependent For COVID related childcare, where a member of staff has to provide care to their child who has been instructed to self-isolate for up to 10 days we will: Usually allow no more than 5 days paid dependency leave on no more than two occasions per year.
+The staff special and compassionate and unpaid leave policy and procedure states the following:

+All BMAT employees are entitled to take a reasonable amount of time off, usually no more than two days per occasion, depending on the circumstances, and no more than two occasions per year, in order to care for or offer non-routine assistance to a dependent.....

+For COVID related childcare, where a member of staff has to provide care to their child who has been instructed to self-isolate for up to 10 days we will:

+Usually allow no more than 5 days paid dependency leave on no more than two occasions per year.
 Any other dependency leave will be unpaid.
 Further paid dependency leave will only be granted at the discretion of the Principal on a case by case basis.

 PPE

-DDE for stoff and strudents

 PPE for staff and students

 See Section 2

 PPE and medical care

-FFE and medical care

 PPE will be required in the following cases:

-- children, young people and st · ·

-already involves the use of PF

-eive their care in the same way

-- if a child, young person or oth

-with symptoms of coronaviru

-ntil they can return home a face

-mask should be worn by the s supervising adult if a distance of

-2 metres cannot be maintaine ed.
-If contact with the child or

-young person is necessary, th ien gloves, an apron and a face

-mask should be worn by the s supervising adult.
-If a risk

-assessment determines that t

-the eyes, for example from co ·

-then eye protection should al

-chem eye procession should an So be worm

-PPE (masks, gowns, visors and gloves) ·

-first aid use.
-These are only required if

-be maintained with an individual who is unwell with symptoms of

-COVID-19.

-Prevention

-1 Ma will minimics contact with th individuals who are unwell

-nave coronavirus symptoms, or

-their household who does, do

-not attend school

-Students, staff and other adults will be e told and reminded regularly

-that they must not come into school if

-that they must not come into school in they have coronavirus
+- children, young people and students whose care routinely already involves the use of PPE due to their intimate care needs should continue to receive their care in the same way - if a child, young person or other learner becomes unwell with symptoms of coronavirus while in their setting and needs direct personal care until they can return home a face mask should be worn by the supervising adult if a distance of 2 metres cannot be maintained.
+If contact with the child or young person is necessary, then gloves, an apron and a face mask should be worn by the supervising adult.
+If a risk assessment determines that there is a risk of splashing to the eyes, for example from coughing, spitting, or vomiting, then eye protection should also be worn.